 A particular program is to build techniques for description of the cluster observables for the wave functions of such a type in the case that they are representable in the form of the oscillator expansion.

-Contrary to the modern approaches to clustering concentrating attention on the qualitative manifestation of clustering in strongly clustered states we try to make a quantitative theory and to consider all states as the objects.
+Contrary to the modern approaches to clustering concentrating attention on the strongly clustered states we try to consider all states as the objects.